 - Accreditation - programs voluntarily meet specific standards to receive endorsement from a professional agency, such as the NAEYC or,

-- License - a document issued by the State Department to a person, a group of people, or corporation who has met the state minimum standards for childcare, which allows them to legally operate a childcare program.
+- License - a document issued by the State Department to a person, a group of people, or corporation that has met the state minimum standards for childcare, which allows them to legally operate a child care program.